AzBuilder/terrakube-helm-chart/examples/GithubAuthentication-Example1.md

-# Terrakube with Azure Authentication
+# Terrakube with Github Authentication

 ## Requirements